 Respiratory Care: Students who have passed the National Board for Respiratory Care (NBRC) Examination will be awarded 37-39 semester hours of credit after completing at least 15 credit hours of general education classes at Bluegrass Community and Technical College.
 The student must also provide proof of successful completion of the American Heart Association Basic Life Support course for Health Care Providers.
 A copy of the course completion and BCTC Student ID number should be submitted to a Respiratory Care advisor for review.

 Portfolio Assessment Credit: The portfolio is a collection of information gathered by the student and presented in an organized format to demonstrate practical learning that has occurred.
 A portfolio can include documentation such as certificates of training, work samples, awards and honors, job descriptions, performance evaluations, samples of artwork, evidence of self-directed learning, and resumes.
 The Portfolio Development Student Handbook provides the guidelines for compiling the portfolio.

 STEP or Challenge Exams: These institutional exams are developed and administered by Bluegrass Community and Technical College to award credit toward specific program requirements.
 Students must be accepted for admission and enrolled in the college prior to applying for the exam(s) through the individual program areas where credit is being sought.
 Additional information is available by contacting the Student Records Office at (855) 246-2477.

-Donna Heath-Johnson, Credit for Prior Learning Coordinator
+Clovis Perry, Credit for Prior Learning Coordinator